 As described above, the Partnership Agreement requires certain incentive distributions to the holders of the incentive distribution rights.
-As the holder of the incentive distribution rights, ETE has previously agreed to incremental distribution relinquishments.
+As the holder of the incentive distribution rights, ETE has previously agreed to incremental distribution relinquishments in connection with our acquisition of Citrus, LLC, formerly Citrus Corp., our and ETE's formation of Holdco and the subsequent contribution of ETE's interest in Holdco to us.